-Persimmon delivered a strong performance in the first half of 2017.
+Persimmon delivered an excellent performance in 2017.

-The new build housing market performed well during the period, supported by resilient consumer confidence and support from a competitive but disciplined mortgage market.
-Total revenues for the period increased by 12% to £1.66 billion (2016: £1.49 billion).
-The Group delivered 7,794 homes to customers across the UK during the first half of 2017, an increase of 8% on 2016.
-These homes had an average selling price of £213,262 (2016: £205,762).
-During the first half of 2017 profit before tax increased by 30% to £457.4 million (2016: £352.3 million) and cash balances of £1,120.4 million were held at 30 June 2017 (2016: £462.0 million).
+The new build housing market experienced robust site visitor numbers in 2017.
+The market was supported by resilient consumer confidence and a competitive but disciplined mortgage market.
+Total revenues for the period increased by 9% to £3.42 billion (2016: £3.14 billion).
+Underlying profit before tax* increased by 25% to £977.1 million (2016: £782.8 million) and cash balances of £1,302.7 million were held at 31 December 2017 (2016: £913.0 million).

-The Group’s return on average capital employed** for the first half of 2017 increased by 33% to 47.3% (2016: 35.6%) and basic earnings per share increased by 30% to 119.5p (2016: 92.0p).
+The Group’s return on average capital employed** for 2017 increased by 31% to 51.5% (2016: 39.4%) and underlying basic earnings per share* increased by 26% to 258.6p (2016: 205.6p).

 * stated before goodwill impairment

 ** 12 month rolling average stated before goodwill impairment